Browse Tax Articles

 You can make estimated tax payments using any of these methods:

 To learn more, see Form 1040-ES instructions at www.irs.gov.

 You must make estimated tax payments and file Form 1040-ES if both of these apply:

-Special rules exist for higher-income taxpayers.
-If your 2012 adjusted gross income (AGI) was more than $75,000 -- $150,000 if married filing jointly -- you must prepay 110% instead of 100% of the 2012 tax.
-You’ll need to do this to avoid a possible underpayment penalty for 2013.
+If it is, you must prepay 110% instead of 100% of the 2015 tax.
+You’ll need to do this to avoid a possible underpayment penalty for 2016.

 To learn more about the estimated tax penalty, see the Underpayment of Estimated Tax tax tip.